 - 1 tsp baking soda

 - 3/4 cup sugar

 - 1/4 cup pure maple syrup

 - pinch ground nutmeg

 - Preheat oven to 350.
 Line 2 large baking sheets with parchment paper or silpat.

-- In a medium bowl, whisk together flour, baking soda, salt and cinnamon.
+- In a medium bowl, whisk together baking blend, baking soda, salt and cinnamon.
 Set aside.

 - In a large bowl, beat together apple butter,sugar, maple syrup, and almond milk until well combined.
 Add vanilla, then add dry ingredients and mix until well combined.

 - In a wide, shallow bowl, combine ingredients for the coating.
 Lightly spray hands with nonstick spray, then roll dough into one inch balls.
 Roll in the sugar mixture to coat completely, then transfer to baking sheet.
 Repeat with remaining dough.

 - Bake for 10-12 minutes, until the edges are lightly browned.
 They may look underdone, but do not over bake.
 They will set more as they cool.
 Let stand for 5-10 minutes, then transfer to a wire rack to cool completely.